Confirmed Speakers

 Social Value and Sustainability Procurement Manager

-Karolina Anderson MBM MCIPS has extensive experience in procurement and supply chain management across multiple industries.
-Currently serving as Procurement Manager for Social Value and Sustainability at Thales, previous roles include Sub-Contract Manager Team Lead at Thales, Procurement Director EMEA at Interface, Supply Chain Lead and Group Supply Chain Development at RLC Engineering Group, Supply Chain Performance Engineer at FG Wilson, and Management Trainee at Moypark.
-Karolina holds a Master's degree in Management from Poznan University of Economics and Business and completed The Prince of Wales's Business & Sustainability Programme in Sustainability Leadership at the University of Cambridge in 2020.
+Karolina Anderson MBM MCIPS has extensive experience in sustainable procurement and supply chain management across multiple industries.
+Currently serving as Procurement Manager for Social Value and Sustainability at Thales, previous roles include Sub-Contract Manager Team Lead at Thales and Procurement Director EMEA at Interface Ltd, primarily in aerospace and defence industry.

 Len Pannett